waynodiablo/Oystercard/pills/clojure.md

 ```
 Clojure uses *prefix* notation rather than *infix* notation.
 This is not the sort of arithmetic you're probably used to seeing.

-An advantage is that you don't need to keep repeating the function name.
+An advantage is that you don't need to keep repeating the function name between multiple arguments.

 ```clojure
 (+ 1 2 3 4 5)